fbpx

 Bishops Castle

-Bishop’s Castle is a vibrant small market town on the outskirts of the Shropshire Hills Area of Outstanding Natural Beauty.
+Bishop’s Castle is a vibrant small market town on the outskirts of the Shropshire Hills National Landscape.
 This small ancient town is surrounded by stunning countryside and is a great location for exploring the unspoilt countryside of the Shropshire Hills and Welsh border by car, cycle or on foot.

 The Town has a long and proud history of brewing and is home to the oldest working brewery in the UK.
 It was once a stop off point on a busy Drovers route where for over 800 years the Welsh Drovers brought sheep and cattle to market here and further afield.
 As a result the town has a history of many inns and public houses, some of which remain whereas the others can be spotted on the old pub trail around town.